 Compare sham and ambient data on temp (mixed effects models)

+Space: Small scale – space for time substitution not accurate….microclimate differences are important; use analysis of how much climate varies due to blocks versus across plots, versus due to treatments?

-There are seasonal variations in experimental warming effects.
+Time: There are seasonal variations in experimental warming effects.

 Christy’s plots.
 Statistical analysis necessary?

+Focus on the figure

+Add observational stuff back in- compare warmest years to coolest years.
+Plot and compare to experimental data

 Aren’t applied consistently over the year- IR heaters can’t apply consistent warming, and some studies stop warming in different times of year (clark)

-Maybe also – how much does climate vary due to blocks versus across plots, versus due to treatments?

-Cascading effects of warming treatments
+Think about forecasts- how well do they compare to experimental warming?
+Ask a coauthor to do this.
+Ben or Christy could do this?
+Her suspicion is that ben won’t want to do it.

 Effects of warming on moisture here- add Miriams analysis here,

+Secondary effects of warming on important abiotic factor: moisture, air humity, people need to measure these things- one example= soil moisture.

+Biological impacts

 We have laid out several ways in which experimental warming alters environmental variables, including temperature, soil moisture.
 We argue that these alterations are important for scientists to fully understand and report in their research because they are likely to have biological implications.